MohamedElsayed-21/Mastering-Embedded-Linux/5-Yocto/Raspberry Pi 4 image with rpiplay and nano editors and native & remote cpp  application.md

 - **`${D}${bindir}`** → Installs the compiled binary into `/usr/bin/` inside the target filesystem.

 #### **Understanding `install` Command**
-The `install` command in Linux is used for copying and setting file permissions.
-To check its options, run:
+- The `install` command in Linux is used for copying and setting file permissions.
+To check its options, run:  `man install`
-      ```bash
-      man install
-      ```
-In our case:
+- In our case:
    - `install -d` → Creates the destination directory.
    - `install -m 0755` → Copies the file and sets permissions (`rwxr-xr-x`).

 ---